Hakra Ware culture: Excavation Process

 The process of evacuation can be rendered to 7 main steps for an effective discovery.
 The first step involves a survey of the exact areas that need to be marked and dug up which is followed up by creating a layout and expected digging trenches are marked.
-The next process would involve excavation through the Wheeler-Kenyon method.
+The next process would involve excavation through the Wheeler–Kenyon method.
 This method requires the targeted area to be divided into grids that measure 10m by 10m and each grid is then divided further into 4 equal divisions.
 Then the trained excavators manually dig the assigned areas.
 While these excavators dig, the procedure involves meticulous process in the aim of uncovering the soil layer by layer.
 Once each layer is exposed it is then recorded to further understand the chronological time frame of the Hakra Ware cultures with relation to habitation, lifestyle and settlement.
 Whilst digging, artefacts that are discovered would be taken out of the soil and the surrounding soil will be sieved to make sure smaller artefacts are not missed, additionally the sieved soil will also be manually checked to ensure a thorough process.
-Once the pottery is uncovered it is washed and placed in a ward to be labeled.
+Once the pottery is uncovered it is washed and placed in a ward to be labelled.